 When you're selecting the best type of PSA tape for your particular job, consider the following criteria:

-2. What are the conditions that you'll expose the tape to?
-Will the temperature be hot and environment humid?
-Or will there be lots of gritty wind?
+What are the conditions that you'll expose the tape to?
+Will the environment be hot and humid?
+How windy will it be?

-3. Why are you using this PSA?
-What's your purpose in it?
-What's it holding together or what do you want it to do?
+Why are you using this adhesive?
+What materials does it hold together, and what do you want it to do?

-4. How do you plan on applying the PSA?
+How do you plan on applying your PSA?

-5. Are you using the PSA as a permanent or temporary solution for a problem?
+Are you using the PSA as a permanent or temporary solution?

-Make your decision based on the answers to these questions.
-Look for a tape that will withstand the conditions and work well with your surfaces.
+Make your final decision based on the answers to these questions.
+Find an adhesive tape that functions wherever and however you want it to.

 Using Die Cut PSA

-As stated earlier, pressure sensitive adhesives need just the light pressure of fingertips to activate.
-You do not need water, heat, or a solvent.
+As stated earlier, activating a pressure sensitive adhesive only requires the light pressure of your fingertips.
+You don't need heat, water, or a solvent.

-Because pressure sensitive adhesive tape is so sticky, your best bet for a tricky or particular job is a die cute PSA.
-When you have the PSA die-cut for the corners and shape that you need, you'll end up satisfied with just the right amount of adhesive.
+Because pressure-sensitive tape can be sticky and difficult to handle, your best bet for a tricky or particular job is a die-cut PSA.
+When you have the PSA die-cut for the corners and shape you need, you'll use the right amount of adhesive every time.

-When you do not use a die-cut PSA, you either have to cut the adhesive to the dimensions you want it and hope you get it right or you end up with some leftover adhesive and a gummy surface.
+Without a die-cut PSA, you'll either have to cut your adhesive to the desired dimensions and hope you get it right, or you end up with scraps of leftover adhesive and a gummy surface.

-Strouse can laminate PSA to any material you need die cut.
+Strouse can laminate PSA to any material you need to die cut.

 A Low-Pressure, Sticky Solution

-For all of your adhesive solutions, contact us.
+For all your adhesive solutions, contact us.
 We'd love to help.